Safeguarding and Prevent Strategy

 We are committed to working in partnership with all parents and will provide support to any parent or carer if they feel they need support.

-West Sussex safeguarding procedures will always be followed if a member of the school community believes that a child is at risk of physical injury, neglect, emotional or sexual abuse.
+Our school's Safeguarding and Child Protection policy will always be followed if a member of the school community believes that a child is at risk of physical injury, neglect, emotional or sexual abuse.

 The school has several trained First Aiders.
 For details please see the safety information in the school office and first aid room.